yuzhuogu-proteomics/ApuQuant/README.md

 # ApuQuant
-**Please download the latest version of OpenSpec in the release area on the right.**
+**Please download the latest version of ApuQuant in the release area on the right.**

 # Overview
-ApuQuant is an Orbitrap Astral DIA data analysis software that performs cohort-level re-identification and quantitation and processes identification results from existing DIA software (e.g., DIA-NN or Spectronaut).
-It recalls substantial false negatives without introducing false positives, and enables accurate and precise quantification while effectively reducing missing values.
+ApuQuant is an Orbitrap Astral DIA data analysis software that reads identification results from existing DIA software (e.g., DIA-NN or Spectronaut) and performs cohort-level re-identification and quantitation.
+It recalls substantial false negatives while suppressing false positives and enables accurate and precise quantification with markedly reduced missing values for downstream differentially expressed proteins detection and bioinformatics analysis.

 # Demo dataset
-The demo dataset has been deposited to the ProteomeXchange Consortium (https://proteomecentral.proteomexchange.org) via the iProX partner repository with the dataset identifier PXD063366.
-You can use the following link https://www.iprox.cn/page/project.html?id=IPX0011827000 to download Demo dataset for testing and using OpenSpec.
+The demo dataset has been deposited to the ProteomeXchange Consortium (https://proteomecentral.proteomexchange.org) via the iProX partner repository.
+You can use the following link https://www.iprox.cn/page/project.html?id=IPX0016038000 to download Demo dataset for testing and using OpenSpec.

 # Computer configuration
 RAM: 32G or higher is recommended